profharris/AI-Chatbot-Cyber-Deck/README.md

 ## 【2】 Vero-Stripboard Layout and Design:

-Based on a Vero-Stripboard,&nbsp; all horizontal connections are the copper traces of the Veroboard _(with two small exceptions)_.&nbsp; All vertical connections are only _straight wires_ on the top of the Veroboard,&nbsp;
+This project is based on a Vero-Stripboard,&nbsp; all horizontal connections are the copper traces on the underside of the Veroboard _(with two small exceptions)_.
-soldered on the back.&nbsp; Obviously,&nbsp; to prevent cross-wires & shorts, &nbsp;‘cuts’ must be made to the horizontal Veroboard copper traces as denoted by &nbsp;“X”&nbsp; in the diagrams delow.
+&nbsp; All vertical connections are only _straight wires_ on the top of the Veroboard,&nbsp; soldered on the back.&nbsp; Obviously,&nbsp; to prevent cross-wires & shorts, &nbsp;‘cuts’ must be made to the horizontal Veroboard copper traces as denoted by &nbsp;“X”&nbsp; in the diagrams delow.

 The majority of the working GPIO Pins (not counting 3V3 and GND) for the